 The Praise of Folly

 Erasmus’s writings, particularly The Praise of Folly, written in 1509, were extremely influential.
 The artist Hans Holbein made illustrations for it.
 Later he was to paint Erasmus’s portrait.
 The Louvre waived its usual policy and agreed to lend this painting by Holbein for the exhibition.
 The Praise of Folly inspired artists to paint worldly subjects that they had never dared tackle before and a new genre emerged of fools, misers and swindlers.
 Massys, for example, was inspired by Erasmus to paint 'The Moneychanger and his Wife'.

 Erasmus had set his heart on having his portrait made by Dürer.
 He called him ‘our modern Apelles’, after the most renowned artist of classical antiquity.
 Erasmus wrote a eulogy to the artist as a token of gratitude for the famous portrait engraving that Dürer made in 1526.

 It could be said that Erasmus himself carefully shaped our image of him.

-The design of the exhibition is a result of a unique collaboration between artist Krijn de Koning and graphic designer Tessa van der Waals.
+The design of the exhibition was a result of a unique collaboration between artist Krijn de Koning and graphic designer Tessa van der Waals.

-The exhibition has been made possible by the support of the Erasmus University Rotterdam (EUR), Erasmus University Medical Centre (Rotterdam), the Trustfund EUR, the City of Rotterdam, Sikkens and the Erasmus Foundation, and the assistance of the Praemium Erasmianum Foundation and Rotterdam Festivals.
+The exhibition was made possible by the support of the Erasmus University Rotterdam (EUR), Erasmus University Medical Centre (Rotterdam), the Trustfund EUR, the City of Rotterdam, Sikkens and the Erasmus Foundation, and the assistance of the Praemium Erasmianum Foundation and Rotterdam Festivals.

-The exhibition is the central event of the official programme of Holland Art Cities 2009-2010 and of Erasmus in Rotterdam in the autumn of 2008.
+The exhibition was the central event of the official programme of Holland Art Cities 2009-2010 and of Erasmus in Rotterdam in the autumn of 2008.